-It can be somewhat challenging to find the perfect equipment and software for your recording needs.
-Ableton is one of the most admired software music sequencers and digital audio workstations you could invest in.
+It can be somewhat challenging to find the perfect equipment and software for your electronic music production needs.
+Luckily for you, Ableton is one of the most admired software music sequencers and digital audio workstations you could invest in.

-Finding the best audio interface for Ableton can be tricky, but we’ve scoured the internet and found some of the top choices out there.
+Finding the best audio interface for Ableton can be tricky, but we’ve scoured the internet and found some of the top audio interfaces on the market.

-When you’re in the music industry, it can prove to be a daunting task when trying to find the best equipment to work with.
-You’ve got your band or instruments all ready to blow the world away, but recording all that talent you’ve got?
+When you’re in the music industry, it can prove to be a daunting task when trying to find the best audio equipment for your home studio.

 That is where making music becomes technical.
 And if you don’t approach it right, you could mess up and ruin your chances of making quality music.
 It’s especially difficult to find the right tools for live performances.